 There are two stops in Felanitx.
-The first one is Polígon Felanitx and is a bit on the outskirts.
+The first one is Polígon Felanitx which is a bit on the outskirts.
 That’s where I got off and then I had to walk all the way downtown.
 You do not make this mistake and get off at the following stop Ernest Mestre which is right in the heart of the city.

 If you don’t start your hike too late, you won’t have to worry about the ride back to Palma.
 As I said, it’s a highly frequented route with the last connection at 9.20 p. m.